abinit/abinit/doc/tutorial/gwr1.md

 The recommended procedure for converging GWR gaps is therefore as follows:

-1) Initial convergence tests
+1) Initial step

 - Select the k-points where QP gaps are wanted.
-Usually the VBM and the CBM [[gwr_sigma_algo]] 1
+  Usually the VBM and the CBM so that one can use [[gwr_sigma_algo]] 2
 - Fix the [[ngkpt]] $\kk$-mesh in the WFK file to a resonable value and produce "enough" [[nband]] states
 - Set an initial value for [[gwr_ntau]] in the GWR run.
 - Perform convergence studies on [[nband]], [[ecuteps]], and [[ecutsigx]].